metesengul/bookstore/README.md

-# Bookstore
+# Book Store
-Bookstore is a simple console application that simulates a shopping website.
+Book Store is a simple console application that simulates a shopping website.